uclaacm/hack-sprint-w20/session-1-basics-of-kotlin/README.md

 Notice how we write our Function Type in the same place as we wrote our Data Types for other variables.

-To pass the specific function, we add `::` in front of the function name (this generates a reference to the function), and then leave out the parentheses `()`.
+To store the specific function, we add `::` in front of the function name (this generates a reference to the function), and then leave out the parentheses `()`.

-We can now call this new function the same was as we called our original `add()` function:
+We can now call this new function the same way we called our original `add()` function:
 ```kotlin
 println( addObject(5, 13) ) //OUTPUT: 18
 ```